abhishekghoshh/linux-helper/linux-commands.md

 resolvectl status

-# ping - test network connectivity
+# ping - test network connectivity, Test the destination at 8.8.8.8 by sending ICMP packets
 ping <ip-address>
 ping 8.8.8.8
-ping google.com -c 8
+ping -c 5 8.8.8.8    ->   # Test the destination at 8.8.8.8 by sending five ICMP packets